 The penalties for failing to with these regulations are severe, from reputation damage, share price damage through to criminal charges, fines and customer desertion.

 Around the world, data protection and privacy legislation is increasingly important, and increasingly onerous.
-This page will give you a quick introduction to the data protection challenge you face.

 Information Governance in the UK Public Sector